ahmedalakhali/BlockListProject/README.md

 <!-- Replace OWNER/REPO in the badge URL with your GitHub owner and repo -->
 ![Windows Build](https://github.com/OWNER/REPO/actions/workflows/windows-build.yml/badge.svg)

-Lightweight Windows C++ utility to monitor a folder and detect files whose SHA-256 hashes appear in a blocklist.
+Lightweight Windows C++ utility program to monitor a folder and detect files whose SHA-256 hashes appear in a blocklist.

 ---